rkokkelk/todo.txt-ext/README.md

 1. Location of your Todo.txt file
 2. Location of your Done.txt file

-After this configuration it is possible to see al finished and incomplete tasks and add, delete or modify them accordingly.
+After this configuration it is possible to see every finished and incomplete tasks and add, delete or modify them accordingly.

-**Todo.txt works best with a synchronisation application such as Dropbox or Owncloud, in order to prevent accidental overwriting of the file it might be usefull to set the refresh time of the calendar to a couple of minutes**
+**Todo.txt works best with a synchronisation application such as Dropbox or Owncloud, in order to prevent accidental overwriting of the file it might be useful to set the refresh time of the calendar to a couple of minutes**

 ## Syntax

-The extension can automatically assign the appropiate properties to a Thunderbird task based on the Todo.txt syntax.
+The extension can automatically assign the appropriate properties to a Thunderbird task based on the Todo.txt syntax.
 This means that when a user enters a new Task with Todo.txt syntax it will result in a correct Thunderbird task.

 For example:
 `(A) foobar +Dev +Home @PR`